samithcsachi/Air-Quality-Health-Alert-System/README.md

-## Lessons learned and recommendation
+## Lessons learned and recommendations

-- Learned how to implement advanced feature engineering including lag features, date transformations etc.
+- Learned how to implement advanced feature engineering, including lag features, date transformations, etc.

-- Implemented feature scaling techniques which can be reused for other projects.
+- Implemented feature scaling techniques that can be reused for other projects.

 - Learned techniques to handle outliers

-- Learned how to used RandomizedSearchCV is used for hyperparameter tunning.
+- Learned how to use RandomizedSearchCV for hyperparameter tuning.

 - Used XGBoost to make the predictions.

 Our air quality prediction model is working stably and gives consistent results across training and test data.
 The most important factor influencing predictions is ozone, followed by wind effects, seasonality, and fine particles like PM2.5.
 While the model captures some trends, it currently explains only about a quarter of the variability in air quality, meaning there’s still room for improvement.
 To make it more accurate, we need to add better features, especially weather interactions and time-related patterns, and refine how we handle cases with zero pollution values.

 The model is stable and consistent, but currently it explains only about 25–28% of air quality variation.
 Its predictions are “okay” (about 20% error on average), but it underestimates extreme pollution events.

-## Limitation and what can be improved
+## Limitations and what can be improved

 - Limited Predictive Power:
 The model explains only about 25–28% of the variation in air quality index (AQI), meaning it misses many factors influencing air pollution changes.